actions/actions-runner-controller/README.md

   # for 5 minutes instead of the default 10 minutes now
   scaleDownDelaySecondsAfterScaleOut: 300
   scaleTargetRef:
+    type: RunnerDeployment
+    # # In case the scale target is RunnerSet:
+    # kind: RunnerSet
     name: example-runner-deployment
-    # Uncomment the below in case the target is not RunnerDeployment but RunnerSet
-    #kind: RunnerSet
   minReplicas: 1
   maxReplicas: 5
   metrics: